jlas/ml.q/rl/experiment/trade/README.md

  * There is only one opportunity to trade per day which must be done by paying the `close` price provided in historical market data.
  * An agent either has a long or short position in one security.
-The exact number of shares is made irrelevent by using cumulative returns.
+The exact number of shares is made irrelevant by using cumulative returns.
  * No transaction costs are taken into account.

 ## Training